funkonymous/GGI_GA/README.md

 or add any other flags you wish for.
 At the end of the execution you will find a new .png file in your /bin directory, this will be the graph of the fitness of the SGA implemented.

+Feel free to send any successful testing conducted as validation for this software.

 ## Work on progress